-Commitments Description Innovation Union Commitment 2.A: "Personalised" University Ranking In 2011 the Commission will, on the basis of the current preparatory work11, support an independent multi-dimensional international ranking system to benchmark university performance.
-This will allow the best performing European universities to be identified.
-In 2011 further steps will be proposed in a Communication on the reform and modernisation of higher education.
-Commitment 2.B: Knowledge Alliances and Skills for Innovation The Commission will also support business-academia collaborations through the creation of "Knowledge Alliances" between education and business to develop new curricula addressing innovation skills gaps (see also commitment 3 on e-skills).
-They will help universities to modernise towards interdisciplinarity, entrepreneurship and stronger business partnerships Commitment 4: European Research Area Framework In 2012, the Commission will propose a European Research Area framework and supporting measures to remove obstacles to mobility and cross-border cooperation, aiming for them to be in force by end 2014.
-Commitment 9: European Institute of Innovation and Technology (EIT) By mid-2011, the EIT should set out a Strategic Innovation Agenda to expand its activities as a showcase for Innovation in Europe.
-This should map out its long term development within the Innovation Union, including the creation of new KICs, close links with the private sector and a stronger role in entrepreneurship.
-It should also build on the EIT Foundation being set up in 2010 and on the introduction in 2011 of the "EIT degree" as an internationally recognised label of excellence.
 Commitment 21: Facilitating Effective Collaborative Research and Knowledge Transfer The Commission will facilitate effective collaborative research and knowledge transfer within the research Framework Programmes and beyond.
 It will work with stakeholders to develop a set of model consortium agreements with options ranging from traditional approaches to protect IP through to more open ones.
-Mechanisms are also needed to further strengthen knowledge transfer offices in public research organisations, in particular through transnational collaboration Commitment 31: Scientific Cooperation with third Countries The European Union and its Member States should treat scientific cooperation with third countries as an issue of common concern and develop common approaches.
+Mechanisms are also needed to further strengthen knowledge transfer offices in public research organisations, in particular through trans-national collaboration Commitment 31: Scientific Cooperation with third Countries The European Union and its Member States should treat scientific cooperation with third countries as an issue of common concern and develop common approaches.
 This should contribute to global approaches and solutions to societal challenges and to the establishment of a level-playing field.
 In 2012 together with the ERA Framework, the Commission will propose common EU / Member States priorities in S&T as a basis for coordinated positions or joint initiatives vis-à-vis third countries, building on the work of the Strategic Forum for International Cooperation.
 In the meantime, the EU and Member States should act in a concerted manner when engaging in S&T agreements and activities with third countries.
 The potential scope for "umbrella" agreements between the EU and Member States with third countries will be explored.
-Youth of the move Promoting the attractiveness of higher education for the - Support the reform and modernisation of higher education, by presenting a Communication (2011)

-knowledge economy - Benchmark higher education performance and educational outcomes - Propose a multiannual Strategic Innovation Agenda (2011) New skills for new jobs Promote dialogue between business and education and training providers, for the establishment of partnerships to meet medium-term skills needs; and Addressing mismatches provide insight on the expectations of employers with respect to students and graduates, through qualitative prospective studies such as 'Tuning Educational Structures in Europe'.
-European platform against poverty and social exclusion Launch in 2011 an initiative to pool a range of European funds to promote Developing an evidence-based evidence-based social innovation, possibly initially concentrating on social approach to social innovations assistance schemes: A European research excellence network to promote and reforms capacity building for the design and evaluation of social innovation programmes.
+Youth of the move Promoting the attractiveness of higher education for the knowledge economy Support the reform and modernisation of higher education, by presenting a Communication (2011) Benchmark higher education performance and educational outcomes Propose a multiannual Strategic Innovation Agenda (2011) New skills for new jobs Addressing mismatches Promote dialogue between business and education and training providers, for the establishment of partnerships to meet medium-term skills needs; and provide insight on the expectations of employers with respect to students and graduates, through qualitative prospective studies such as 'Tuning Educational Structures in Europe'.
+European platform against poverty and social exclusion Developing an evidence-based approach to social innovations and reforms Launch in 2011 an initiative to pool a range of European funds to promote evidence-based social innovation, possibly initially concentrating on social assistance schemes: A European research excellence network to promote capacity building for the design and evaluation of social innovation programmes.